 Introduces fundamental Internet and e-mail concepts and procedures.
 NOTE: This course may be transferable toward a limited number or associate and baccalaureate degrees.
 Contact advisor for information regarding transferability.

-BUS 1641 Tech Introduction to Word Processing 1 credit: 1 hour lecture
+BUS 1641 Tech Introduction to Word Processing

 Provides fundamental instruction in word processing applications.
 NOTE: This course may be transferable toward a limited number or associate and baccalaureate degrees.
 Contact advisor for information regarding transferability.